jfspps/howtos/ProgrammingC++/5_WindowsAPIAppplicationsPart2.md

 ### Menu option messages: introducing audio

-Menu option selection is a result of uer interaction and therefore classed as a [command message](3_MFCApplications.md#types-of-messages), `WM_COMMAND`.
+Menu option selection is a result of user interaction and therefore classed as a [command message](3_MFCApplications.md#types-of-messages), `WM_COMMAND`.
 Under this, each menu option is assigned a sound to play (except for Exit):

 ```cpp